 No trip to Harajuku is complete without indulging in a freshly made crepe—an edible icon of the area’s fun-loving spirit.

-• Marion Crepes, one of the original pioneers (est. 1976), offers both sweet and savory options with a nostalgic twist.
+- Marion Crepes (opens in new tab), one of the original pioneers (est. 1976), offers both sweet and savory options with a nostalgic twist.

-• Santa Monica Crepes turns heads with their decadent fillings—think ice cream, cheesecake, and strawberries all wrapped in one delightful cone.
+- Santa Monica Crepes (opens in new tab) turns heads with their decadent fillings—think ice cream, cheesecake, and strawberries all wrapped in one delightful cone.

 Just steps from the station, Sweet Box serves up quirky creations like pizza crepes, making it a favorite among adventurous foodies.